mhvwerts/randommw/README.md

 ## Doornik's ziggurat code

 A particularly portable, structured and relatively well-documented C code for the generation of normally distributed random numbers is provided by J. A. Doornik.[9]
 It has been tried and tested independently in the literature.[10]
 The Doornik code was found to compile and run correctly on both Linux and Windows gcc implementation, and will very likely work with other systems and C compilers.
-By default, it uses the MWC8222 (more often called MWC256) PRNG as the source of a uniform random variable, which is then converted to a random variable with a Gaussian distribution using a ziggurat algorithm.
+By default, it uses Marsaglias's MWC256 (sometimes called MWC8222) PRNG as the source of a uniform random variable, which is then converted to a random variable with a Gaussian distribution using a ziggurat algorithm.
 We used the Doornik ziggurat code as the starting point for our development.

 In the folder `original_ziggurat_code_doornik` the source code of the original [ZIP archive](https://www.doornik.com/research/ziggurat_code.zip) by Doornik is conserved.
 The compiled executables from the ZIP file have been removed for security reasons, and the "makefile" folders for gcc have been renamed to emphasize the 32-bit *vs* 64-bit nature of the targeted executables.
 The file contents have been left intact.

-The files necessary for development (`zignor.c`, `zignor.h`, `zigrandom.c` and `zigrandom.h`) have been copied from `original_ziggurat_code_doornik` to the root folder. `zignor` and `zigrandom` have undergone minor  modifications, and were then merged into `randommw`.
+The files necessary for development (`zignor.c`, `zignor.h`, `zigrandom.c` and `zigrandom.h`) have been copied from `original_ziggurat_code_doornik` to the root folder. `zignor` and `zigrandom` were merged into `randommw` and have undergone some changes.
 The modifications only concern the structure of the code, not the fundamental algorithms.
-A function `DRan_MWC_52()` was added which generates random doubles with full 52-bit mantissa resolution (instead of 32-bit) via two iterations of the MWC8222 generator (see [11]).
-The resulting 'MWC_52' generator is now used by default.
+The MWC8222 routines have been renamed to MWC256.
+The function`DRan_MWC256()` generates random doubles with full 52-bit mantissa resolution (instead of 32-bit in Doornik's original) via two iterations of the MWC256 generator (see [11]).

 [1] D. Jones, "Good Practice in (Pseudo) Random Number Generation for Bioinformatics Applications", http://www0.cs.ucl.ac.uk/staff/d.jones/GoodPracticeRNG.pdf